quicwg/quic-v2/draft-ietf-quic-v2.md

 Note that "version 2" is an informal name for this proposal that indicates it is the second standards-track QUIC version.
-The protocol specified here uses a version number other than 2 in the wire image.
+The protocol specified here uses a version number other than 2 in the wire image, in order to minimize ossification risk.

 --- middle